 The junior program is the third year of the three-year sequence in social studies and the second year of study of United States history.
 Since the Advanced Placement exam spans all of American history, the course begins with a brief review of the content covered in the previous year.
-However, a majority of the course is an in-depth study of United States history and government from 1900 to the present.
+However, a majority of the course is an indepth study of United States history and government from 1900 to the present.
 Topics studied include the Progressive Era, the First World War, the Great Depression, the Second World War, the Cold War, the Civil Rights Movement, and modern America.
 The course is taught at the college level and provides preparation for the national United States History exam, a required undertaking for all who enroll.
+See the "Indicators for Honors or Advanced Placement" on page 13.
 Prerequisite: Teacher recommendation and a final grade of "B-" or better in United States History I Honors.